nancysaini-03/Regional-Pandemic-Analysis-using-Excel/README.md

-# Regional-Pandemic-Analysis-using-Excel
+# 🌍 Regional-Pandemic-Analysis-using-Excel
 A country-wise performance report on how different  nations handled the COVID-19 pandemic during 2020–2021

-## Objective
+## 🎯 Objective

-To identify patterns in the spread and recovery trends and communicate your findings in an easily understandable format.
+To identify patterns in the spread and recovery trends and communicate your findings in an easy understandable format.

 ## 📊 Dashboard Highlights